syncfusion-content/blazor-docs/blazor/tooltip/content.md

 # Content in Blazor Tooltip Component

 The Tooltip component in Blazor allows you to display additional information when users hover over or interact with elements on your web page.
-Here's how you can utilize different content types in your Tooltip:
+Here's how you can utilize different content types in your Tooltip.

 ## Simple Text Content

-The simplest way to use a Tooltip is with a string of text:
+The simplest way to use a Tooltip is with a string of text using the [Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfTooltip.html#Syncfusion_Blazor_Popups_SfTooltip_Content) property.
+A text or a piece of information assigned to the Tooltip’s `Content` property will be displayed as the main text stream of the Tooltip.

 ```cshtml
 @using Syncfusion.Blazor.Buttons